maciejpedzich/website/content/blog/hello-again-world.md

 +++
-title = "Hello (again), World!" date = 2025-09-15
+title = "Hello (again), World!" date = 2025-09-26
-description = "A few words on my 2025 so far, plus my plans for its remainder and beyond."
+description = "(TW: depression, death, suicide) A few words on my 2025 so far, plus my plans for its remainder and beyond."

 [taxonomies]
 tags = ["Personal"]